 In the match between India and Sri Lanka, the latter won the toss and opted to bowl first.

-India got off to a bad start as the side lost its opener Sadagoppan Ramesh (5) in the very first over of the innings.
+Sri Lanka's chase got off to a bad start as the side lost Niroshan Dickwella (7) in the fifth over as Bhuvneshwar Kumar sent him back to the pavilion.

 However, from there, Danushka Gunathilaka (76) and Kusal Mendis (89) got together and they piled on the misery on the Indian bowling attack.
 The duo formed a 159-run stand, and their partnership saw both batsmen going past the 50-run mark.